Frequently Asked Questions

 Safety

 You talk about several things you use to ensure safety.
 How do I access these things?
-How are the needles secured and protected during NHHD?

 Blood Access

-Is special taping of the access needed during sleep?
 Will I have to have buttonholes if I do NHHD or will my current technique suffice?
-What is the effect of longer dialysis on a fistula?

 Technical Things